royans/mysqlc/README.md

                         Default database
   -g GEMINI_API_KEY, --gemini_api_key GEMINI_API_KEY
                         Gemini API key
+  --no-password         Do not use a password even if it is in env variables
   </pre>

 * Add the location of this directory to your PATH variable